aws/jsii/docs/configuration.md

   can be used to signal the `author` field refers to an `organization` and not and individual person.
 * The [`license`][npm-license] field must be set to a valid [SPDX license id].
-  If you do not intend to release your package for third party consumption, `UNLICENSED` (not to be confused with `Unlicense`) is a valid option.
+  If you do not intend to release your package for third-party consumption, `UNLICENSED` (not to be confused with `Unlicense`) is a valid option.

 [npm-author]: https://docs.npmjs.com/files/package.json#people-fields-author-contributors